 The constitution states that all citizens have the right of equal access to public service in accordance with their competence and abilities.
-In the Constitution of the Republic of Rwanda as amended on 2015, article 22 states that every citizen is entitled that Everyone has the right to live in a clean and healthy environment.
+In the Constitution of the Republic of Rwanda of 2015, article 40 states that every citizen is entitled to a healthy and satisfying environment.
 The law determines the modalities for protecting, safeguarding and promoting the environment.
-Different policies and laws from the constitution, the Vision 2020, the PRSP and EDPRS and the National Decentralization Policy (the -Decentralization||) take into account environmental aspects and are in accordance with international policy framework mentioned in earlier section (5.1)
+Different policies and laws from the constitution, the Vision 2020, the PRSP and EDPRS and the National Decentralization Policy (the -Decentralization) take into account environmental aspects and are in accordance with international policy framework mentioned in earlier section (5.1)